 See attached pdf document for further details, photos etc.

-Takahashi TSA102S, William Optics GT81 and Zenithstar 66SD APO, 5" AE Luton Refractors, , Celestron C8 SCT, Coronado PST, Mounts: Skywatcher NEQ6 & iOptron Mini Tower Pro, Meade 5000 series EP's and other bits, Atik Titan, Meade DSI, Lumenera LM075 Mono CCD's, Canon 5D mk3, Atik manual filter wheel, Baader filters.
+Takahashi TSA102S, William Optics GT81 and Zenithstar 66SD APO, 5" AE Luton Refractor, , Celestron C8 SCT, Coronado PST, Mounts: Skywatcher NEQ6 & iOptron Mini Tower Pro, Meade 5000 series EP's and other bits, Atik 314L+, Lumenera LM075 Mono CCD, Canon 5D mk3, Atik manual filter wheel, Baader filters.